How can you change the feel of a room in a second? With the right lighting.

 Watts represent energy used.
 Light bulbs are the most common use of watts.

-Wattage is a measure of electrical power.
+Wattage is an important variable to consider when buying light bulbs or fixtures, as they are a measure of electrical power.
 It is the rate at which electrical energy is transferred or consumed.
 One watt is equal to one joule of energy per second.
 The term is often used to describe the power consumption of appliances and devices, such as light bulbs and computers.
 For example, a 100-watt light bulb consumes 100 watts of power.

 Every light bulb has a wattage rating that can help you determine how much power it needs.
 For example, a traditional 60-watt incandescent bulb requires 60 watts of electrical power to produce light.